geonetwork/core-doc-sources/eng/developer/source/development/index.rst

  - example: C:\dev\geonetwork\trunk

 - Select All projects and Press **Finish** button.
+If there appears another window, just continue without changing any option.

+It will take some minutes while the m2e plugin downloads all the maven dependencies.

 Debugging into eclipse
 ``````````````````````
 - JRebel Plugin :

-Using the `JRebel plugin<http://zeroturnaround.com/software/jrebel/>` is very useful for debugging on eclipse.
+Using the `JRebel plugin <http://zeroturnaround.com/software/jrebel/>`_ is very useful for debugging on eclipse.

 An example of the configuration file for JRebel may be the following: